mcphail/next-3D/documentation/maths.md

 	int16_t z;
 } Point16_3D;
 ```
-Describes a point in 3D space - 16 bit so used to describe model coordinates in universe space
+Describes a point in 3D space - 16 bit so used to describe model coordinates in world space

 ### SAngle_3D
 ```